 Here’s where you have to congratulate your client and tell him that he has done a great job!

-Your client will gradually start holding a better view of himself.
-Next, you can direct him to how can he implement the same.
-Like practices such as checking his partner’s phone should be avoided. etc.
+Your client will gradually start to have a better view of himself.
+Next, you can direct him on how he can implement the same.
+Practices such as checking his partner’s phone should be avoided. etc.